sofwerx/swx-devops/README.md

     brew install gnupg@2.0
     brew link --force gnupg@2.0

+If you also install pinentry, you will get a nice pop-up dialog box for your gpg passphrase:

+    brew install pinentry

 The reason for gnupg 2.0 is that trousseau reads directly from `~/.gnupg/pubring.gpg`, and they did away with that file in gnupg 2.1

 After installing gnupg 2.0, you will want to generate a private/public keypair: